-Located on the right of the front panel, the reset button is designed to reboot the managed switch without turning the power off and on.
+Located on the upper left side of the front panel, the reset button is designed to reboot the industrial managed switch without turning the power off and on.
 The following is the summary table of the reset button functions:

 Reset button pressed and released Function

-< 5 seconds: System reboot Reboots the managed switch
+< 5 seconds: System reboot Reboots the industrial managed switch

-5 seconds: Factory default Resets the managed switch to factory default configuration.
-The managed switch then reboots and loads the default settings as shown below:
+5 seconds: Factory default Resets the industrial managed switch to factory default configuration.
+The switch then reboots and loads the default settings as shown below:

 Default Username: admin

 Default Password: admin

 Default IP address: 192.168.0.100

 Subnet mask: 255.255.255.0

 Default Gateway: 192.168.0.254